nunet/device-management-service/README.md

 - **`utils`**: Utility tools and functionalities.
 - **`tokenomics`**: Interaction with blockchain for the crypto-micropayments layer of the platform.

-### 2. Design and Architecture
+### Design and Architecture

 #### Conceptual Basis

-Main concepts of the architecture of DMS, the main component of the NuNet platform, can be found in this [Yellow Paper](https://gitlab.com/nunet/publisher/platform-yellow-paper/-/tree/main).
+Main concepts of the architecture of DMS, the main component of the NuNet platform, can be found in the [Yellow Paper](https://gitlab.com/nunet/publisher/platform-yellow-paper/-/tree/main).

 #### Ontology